What Are the 4 C’s of Diamonds

 This assessment then determines the diamond quality, cut grade, and price.

 Other than knowing how to clean diamonds to attain that magnificent sparkle, a diamond with an excellent cut can achieve optimal light dispersion, sending sparkled gleams near and far.
-A bad cut, on the other hand, may emphasize diamond inclusions or flaws, which decreases the value of the diamond.
+A bad cut, on the other hand, may emphasize diamond inclusions or flaws, which decreases the diamond’s value.
 When it comes to understanding cut, there are a few need-to-know terms that will aid your diamond buying process:

 Girdle - Like the form-fitting garment of yesteryear, the girdle concerns girth.
 In terms of diamond cuts, the girdle is the circumference of a diamond at its widest point.
 It's the thin perimeter of a diamond that separates the crown from the pavilion below.
 A slightly thick and proportional girdle elicits a higher value per standard ratings: